2024-25 Catalogs

 ANTHRO 3470: Culture as Communication

 (same as COMMUN 3470, LINGST 3470).
 Study of the influence of culture on communication processes.
-Examines topics such as the impact of values, languages, and nonverbal behavior on intercultural interaction.
+Examines topics such as the impact of values, worldviews, histories, and power in cultural identity development and intercultural interactions.

 Credit Hours: 3